deivarayanazhagappan/engine-kasse/README.md

 - MongoDB [Can be downloaded from www.mongodb.com]

 Steps:
-1. Download and install Java, eclipse and Mongodb
+1. Download and install Java, eclipse and Mongodb.

-2. Start the mongoDb server (mongod.exe) by getting into the installation location [....MongoDB\Server\3.2\bin]
+2. Start the mongoDb server (mongod.exe) by getting into the installation location [....MongoDB\Server\3.2\bin].
 Note: By default mongodb server runs on port 27017 and it is configured in the mongo-repository-context.xml in the project.

 3. Clone the project.

 4. Import the project onto eclipse by importing it as a Maven Project.

 5. Check the test cases and enjoy!!!

 Contributions are most welcome :)